davidde/resume/README.md

 These web components are then called like e.g. `<fragment-template fragment='sidebar'>` in the `dutch/index.html` and `english/index.html` files.

 Note that this will not work when just opening the files in the browser; a server needs to be running.
 You can use the excellent VScode [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension for this.
 (The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension seemed to throw incorrect errors).

+## Data import
+The `fragment-template.js` web components import the relevant data from the `data-resume.js` file using the `data-resume` attributes that are present in the template files.
+The `data-resume.js` file contains both the English and Dutch data for the resume; if no Dutch data value is present, it will default to the English value.